2024-learn/dns-deep-dive/README.md

 ## DNS Data Storage

 - __Zones and Resource Records:__
-  - Name servers store DNS data in a databse called a 'zone'.
+  - Name servers store DNS data in a database called a 'zone'.
   - There are two types of zones:
     - Forward lookup zone
       - Typically used for resolving names to IP addresses and it is the zone where most of the DNS data is stored